chainguard-dev/edu/content/chainguard/chainguard-registry/pull-through-guides/artifactory-pull-through/index.md

 Lastly, part of this guide assumes you have access to a private Chainguard Registry containing one or more Production Images.
 If you don't already have access to these, you can [contact our sales team](https://www.chainguard.dev/contact?utm_source=docs).

-## Setting up Artifactory as a pull through for Developer Images
+## Setting Up Artifactory as a pull through for Developer Images

 Chainguard's Developer Images are free to use, publicly available, and always represent versions tagged as `:latest`.

 To set up a remote repository in Artifactory from which you can pull Chainguard Developer Images, log in to the JFrog platform.
-Once there, click on the **Artifactory** tab in the left-hand menu and select **Repositories** from the drop-down.
+Once there, click on the **Administration** tab near the top of the screen and select **Repositories** from the left-hand navigation menu.
 On the Repositories page, click the **Create a Repository** button and select the **Remote** option.

 ![Screenshot of the JFrog Artifactory Repositories tab, showing the drop-down menu that appears when you click the "Create a Repository" button.
 This screenshot highlights the "Remote" option with a red box.](artifactory-1.png)